Azure/Hadoop-Migrations/docs/sentry/migration-approach.md

 https://www.immuta.com/articles/migrating-from-apache-ranger-to-immuta-on-databricks/

+**Migration to CosmosDB**
+Active directory integration (Azure RBAC)	You can also provide or restrict access to the Cosmos account, database, container, and offers (throughput) using Access control (IAM) in the Azure portal.
+IAM provides role-based access control and integrates with Active Directory.

 **Migration to  HDInsight from Ranger**

 The main Authorization service of HDInsights is Ranger and to migrate the same service from one cluster to another we can do as follow: